believerd/DistributedSys/docs/index.md

 # Distributed System Notes

-You can see our notes in the website https://liusy58.github.io/DistributedSys/
+This site contains our notes for the course Distributed System.